philipaconrad/brick/README.md

 brick
 =======

-A small, fixed-size block allocator suitable for use as a heap allocator.
-This allocator works well for fixed-memory environs, where all of the blocks in a block list can rest contiguously in memory.
+brick is a fixed-memory block allocator with a simple interface.

+It is *strictly* an interface (brick performs no mallocs or frees under the hood).

+Its purpose is to make structured access to a chunk of memory easier.

 ### How it works

-A `char*` array is mapped one-to-one with a contiguous chunk of memory, each pointer corresponding to a matching "block" of a uniform, predetermined size.
+A `char*` array is (implicitly) mapped one-to-one with a contiguous chunk of memory, each pointer corresponding to a matching "block" in the chunk of memory.
+These blocks are of a uniform size, chosen at compile-time.

-    ```
     char*    allocated memory
     array
                +-------+